paser-group/continuous-secsoft/workshop-dir/workshop1.md

 - Report the path constraints for which execution will yield `print(res[5])`.
 - No restrictions on langauge usage
 - Time to complete will be determined based on the class's feedback
+- Submit your work in a repoo: either `gitlab.csc.tntech.edu` or `private repos on GitHub, and add me to give read access`.